 3. Avoid the “once in a while” photographer.

-4. Get it in writing.
+4. Get your photography purchase in writing.

 5. Don’t book by text or social media alone.
 Have a phone call or a video chat if you can’t meet in person.

-6. Have that engagement shoot!
+6. Have your engagement shoot!